 9. Soap bar

-This charcoal bar from Young Living is my absolute favorite.
+This charcoal bar is my absolute favorite.
 I not only use it as a body wash, but to clean my face as well.
 The charcoal helps remove toxins and the smell is fresh and clean.
 Like my conditioner bar, I simply pop it in one of my reusable tins when I’m traveling and I’m good to go.

 10. Homemade body lotion